Saukville (town), Wisconsin: Geography

 The Cedarburg Beech Woods State Natural Area west of the village contains an old-growth beech-maple forest, much like the ones that blanketed Saukville before settlers arrived in the 1800s.

 The Cedarburg Bog State Natural Area contains many biodiverse wetlands with plant species seen in few other ecosystems.

-According to the United States Census Bureau, the town has a total area of 33.3 square miles (86.4 km^{2}), of which, 32.7 square miles (84.6 km^{2}) of it is land and 0.7 square miles (1.8 km^{2}) of it (2.04%) is water.
-The Village of Saukville is located in what was formerly the town's southeast quadrant.
+According to the United States Census Bureau, the town has a total area of 33.3 square miles (86.4 km^{2}), of which 32.7 square miles (84.6 km^{2}) is land and 0.7 square miles (1.8 km^{2}) (2.04%) is water.
+The Village of Saukville is located in what was formerly the town's southeastern quadrant.
 The town borders Waubeka, the Town of Fredonia, and the Village of Fredonia to the north; the Town of Port Washington to the east; the Town of Grafton and the Cedarburg (town), Wisconsin to the south; and the Town of Trenton and the Village of Newburg to the west.

 The town is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 The town has many glacial landforms, including kames, kettles, and moraines.
 Much of the community is located on the Racine Dolomite formation that stretches through eastern Wisconsin and Illinois.
 The formation contains Silurian marine fossils, and while much of the rock lies between 25 and 50 feet below the surface, the fossils of a prehistoric reef can be seen in some old quarries in the northern part of the Village of Saukville as well as in the 50-foot-high bluff along the Milwaukee River at Riveredge Nature Center.

 Before white settlers arrived in the area, the Saukville area was an upland forest dominated by American beech and sugar maple trees.
-There were also white cedars growing along the Milwaukee River and several thousand acres of coniferous swamp in Saukville's southwest quadrant.
+There were also white cedars growing along the Milwaukee River and several thousand acres of coniferous swamp in Saukville's southwestern quadrant.
 Much of the original forest—with the exception of the coniferous swamps—was cleared to prepare the land for agriculture.
 The Cedarburg Beech Woods State Natural Area in the western part of the town has old growth endemic trees with minimal damage from logging and retains the character of the pre-settlement beech-maple forests.